exoplatform/exo-documentation/docs/Administration.rst

 - Enabled: The status of the rule.
 It could be **True** for enabled status or **false** for disabled.

-- Actions: A delete action for rules is displayed for every line of Rules table.
+- Actions: A delete action for each Rule in the table.

 |image324|